davidmohara/octopress/source/_posts/2012-01-01-clean-slate.markdown

   To that end, I am rebooting my blogging life.
 The old stuff will remain [here](http://blog.davidohara.net) but my new adventures and musings will be here.
-Maybe at some point I'll combine the two domains in some non-breaking way but right now I don't want the hassle so I'm declaring blog bankrupcy and just moving forward.
+Maybe at some point I'll combine the two domains in some non-breaking way but right now I don't want the hassle so I'm declaring blog bankruptcy and just moving forward.

 ## New Setup
 Like so many others, I have decided to give [Octopress](http://octopress.org)